1. I get occasional cold sores, what do you suggest?

 6. How long do the trials last?

-Hopefully, as long as you stick with it.
+As long as you stick with it.

 7. Can I send reports by email?